nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 ## Rectification

-Under //TMA// s 88(2), an aggrieved person or the Registrar can apply to the Court for an order that the register be rectified on the following grounds:
+Under _TMA_ s 88(2), an aggrieved person or the Registrar can apply to the Court for an order that the register be rectified on the following grounds:

 * Any of the grounds for opposition;